 - Official Version (Amazon)

 (1) The Nature and Rationality of Faith.
 (2020).
-The New Theists (Joshua Rasmussen and Kevin Vallier, eds.), pp. 77–92.
+The New Theists, edited by Joshua Rasmussen and Kevin Vallier, pp. 77–92.
 New York: Routledge.

 A popular objection to theistic commitment involves the idea that faith is irrational.
 Specifically, some seem to put forth something like the following argument: (P1) Everyone (or almost everyone) who has faith is epistemically irrational, (P2) All theistic believers have faith, thus (C) All (or most) theistic believers are epistemically irrational.
 In this chapter, I argue that this line of reasoning fails.
 I do so by considering a number of candidates for what faith might be.
 I argue that, for each candidate, either (P1) is false or (P2) is false.
 Then, I make two positive suggestions for how faith can be epistemically rational but nonetheless have a unique relationship to evidence: one, that Jamesian self-justifying attitudes describe a distinctive kind of faith in oneself and others, and two, that faith is not solely based on empirical evidence.